 International Human Rights Law / Transitional Justice / International Criminal Justice / Philosophy of Law / History of International Criminal Law / Genocide Denial / Mass Crimes Impunity / Right to Truth

-Sévane Garibian is a Swiss National Science Foundation (SNSF) Professor of Law at the University of Geneva and Associate Professor at the University of Neuchâtel.
+Sévane Garibian is a Swiss National Science Foundation (SNSF) Professor of Law at the University of Geneva and Adjunct Professor at the University of Neuchâtel.

 Her work focuses on issues related to the role of law in addressing state-sponsored crimes, impunity for mass crimes, international criminal law, transitional justice, human rights, the history of international criminal law and philosophy of law.
 She currently leads the SNSF-funded research project Right to Truth, Truth(s) through Rights: Mass Crimes Impunity and Transitional Justice at the University of Geneva.
 She has also published numerous papers and contributions to anthologies, as well as books and co-edited volumes.